pypa/hatch/README.rst

 - ``env`` command option ``-l/--list`` can now stack
 - ``build`` command is now quiet by default and option ``-v/--verbose`` added.
 Also, it now shows what files are inside the build directory afterward.
+- Resolving user supplied paths for options is now more robust.

 0.5.0
 ^^^^^